deniskyashif/blog/content/posts/2019-09-13-syntax-directed-translation.md

 <img src="/images/posts/2019-09-13-syntax-directed-translation/employees-pt.png" />

-This is a useful tool for debugging our grammars, but now we'll see how to programatically construct and access the parse tree.
+This is a useful tool for debugging our grammars, but now we'll see how to programmatically construct and access the parse tree.
 First we need to install the [JavaScript target for ANTLR4](https://www.npmjs.com/package/antlr4).

 ```bash